JessicaRenz/HyperLAU/README.md

 ## Requirements
 For running HyperLAU, you need the ability to compile and run C++ code, and having the library `armadillo` installed.

-For running the plotting tools as well as the tools to reconstruct a HyperLAU input dataset from the output of PHYLIP, you need R with the following libraries:
+For running the plotting tools as well as the tools to manipulate the input datasets, you need R with the following libraries:
 `ggplot2` , `stringr`, `ggraph`, `ggpubr`, `igraph` and `dplyr`.

 ## Running HyperLAU